jgraley/inferno-cpp2v/src/sr/transformation_case_studies.md

 # Case Studies of a Transformations

 This document contains examinations of the rationale behind a selection of transformations.
 It will be useful to all users of Vida Nova.
-A small example, two medium examples and one large one follow.
+A small example, a medium example and one large one follow.

 ## removing `Nop`